AnujDangi87/UoHCarrerPlatform/README.md

 First phase : Simple application building without using software development techniques and analysis part.
 Second phase : Appllication building after using analysis and uml.

+This project is made using BlueJ java editor.

 PROJECT TITLE: UOH Carrer Platform
 PURPOSE OF PROJECT: A system for students and alumni at UoH to explore career opportunities and resources.
 VERSION or DATE: version-1.0 date: 15-04-2025